pygame-community/pygame-ce/docs/reST/ref/transform.rst

    This maps an image to a new surface warping the image so that its corners match the provided points in a clockwise order: top left, top right, bottom right, bottom left.
-Provided points represent the pixel coordinates of the new corners of the image and can be positive or negative provided they fit in the new surface.
+Provided points represent the pixel coordinates of the new corners of the image, they must be unique and can be positive or negative provided they fit in the new surface.

    When no 'dest_surface' is provided, the 'adjust_size' option will set the size of the resulting surface to be the smallest surface the points are